 - More time spent in the target glucose range of 70 to 180 mg/dL (3.9 to 10 mmol/L),

-- Most importantly, less time spent below the range, and
+- Less time spent below the target range, and

 - A better quality of life with fewer burdens.

-Although greatly reduced, risks remain in complicated AID systems as the FDA balances these risks against the significant daily risks and problems already faced by people who manage diabetes without an AID.
+Although much reduced, risks remain in complicated AID systems.
+The FDA balances these risks against the significant daily risks and problems already faced by people who manage diabetes without AID.
 Annoyances sometimes arise in bringing about better glucose values due to excessive alarms and alerts, fingerstick requirements for older CGMs, and reduced control over settings and glucose targets.
 AID wearers may also gradually unlearn the details needed to manually manage their glucose levels as automation takes over.

 Anatomy of an AID

-An AID’s algorithm or “brain” may reside in the pump or pod, in a locked-down PDA, as an app in a cell phone, or in both the pump and a PDA or cell phone app that offers more discrete operation.
-AID systems reduce or stop basal delivery to minimize a projected low glucose level and increase insulin delivery in spurts over short intervals of time when the glucose is trending high.
+The AID’s brain may reside in the pump or pod, in a locked-down PDA, as an app in a cell phone, or in both the pump and a PDA or cell phone app that offers more discrete operation.
+AID systems reduce or stop basal delivery to avoid low glucose levels and increase insulin delivery in spurts when the glucose is trending high.

-Sometimes called “micro boluses,” these spurts are actually either a decrease in the basal rate or an increase when the glucose is projected to go high.
-Factors that control an increase in insulin delivery differ significantly between algorithms, such as the current TDD, the current basal rate, estimated fasting insulin level, and more obvious ones like recent and projected CGM readings.
-In some systems, the upper insulin delivery is limited by a maximum multiple of the basal rate, sort of a basal-constrained “corrective” block of insulin, while in others it is a combination of the factors above.
-When data is downloaded, insulin delivery appears as small boxes that vary in height between zero (no delivery) to the max multiple of the basal rate that the system allows.
+Sometimes called “micro boluses,” these spurts are really short-term decreases or increases in the basal rate when the glucose is projected to go low or high.
+Factors that control insulin delivery differ significantly between algorithms.
+They can be based on current TDD, current basal rate, estimated fasting insulin level, or recent and projected CGM readings.
+In some systems, the upper insulin delivery is limited by a maximum multiple of the basal rate, sort of a basal-constrained “corrective” block of insulin.
+In contrast, in others, it is a combination of the factors above.
+When data is downloaded, insulin delivery appears as small boxes that vary in height between zero (no delivery) to the max-multiple of the basal rate that the system allows.

 Predicted glucose values are based on the current CGM glucose reading, its trend line, the expected rise from recent carb intake, and any glucose reduction expected from the residual insulin on board (IOB).
-IOB is determined by the time entry for the duration of insulin action setting (DIA) or insulin action time (IAT) becomes a critical setting because it determines the estimated IOB.
+IOB is determined by the time entry in the duration of insulin-action setting (DIA).
+The DIA or insulin action time (IAT) becomes a critical setting because it determines the estimated IOB.

 Short DIA times hide insulin stacking and become a serious threat when the buildup of insulin exceeds an AID’s ability to reduce insulin through suspension of the basal rate.
-Short DIA times blind the wearer and the AID to residual units of stacked active insulin and make it impossible to determine the exact number of grams of carb required to treat a particular low glucose.
+When a short DIA time is selected, it blinds the pump wearer (and an AID) to how many insulin units are still actively lowering the glucose.
+This can also make it impossible to determine the exact grams of carb required to treat a low glucose.

-Safety is improved by wearing an accurate CGM that more reliably detects and predicts changes in the glucose level, and by entry of an accurate DIA time that allows the algorithm to determine exactly how much residual insulin activity remains from prior deliveries of insulin.
-Besides reducing insulin stacking and hypoglycemic events, an accurate DIA time allows other pump settings that actually control glucose levels to be optimized.
+An accurate CGM will more reliably detect and predict changes in the glucose.
+Entry of a correct DIA time DIA time allows the algorithm to determine the exact units of insulin that are still lowering the glucose.
+Besides reducing insulin stacking and hypoglycemic events, accurate DIA times allow other pump settings to be optimized.

 JDRF and FDA Step Up to the Fast Pace of Diabetes Technology

 Interest in AID devices is quite high.
-The market share in 2017 of $90 million is expected to grow to $279 million by 2024.1 While this is encouraging, advances in medical devices and software for treating diabetes often outpace insurance company policies that allow a pump or CGM to be replaced only every 4 to 5 years.
+The market share in 2017 of $90 million is expected to grow to $279 million by 2024.1 While encouraging, advances in medical devices and software for treatment often outpace insurance company policies that allow a pump or CGM to be replaced only every 4 to 5 years.

 Older corporate policies left diabetes device wearers encumbered with outdated and less accurate equipment for months or years until the entire system can be replaced.
-If a particular component is replaced, it may not work with other older components or those of another manufacturer.
+If a new component is purchased, it may not work with other older components or those from another manufacturer.
 In this case, the wearer could be shackled to one manufacturer when another offers improved technology.

-To address this issue, the Juvenile Diabetes Research Foundation (JDRF) encouraged the FDA in August 2017 to consider an Open Protocols Initiative that would allow plug and play AID components to be more readily interchanged, giving users more choices and better access.
+To address this issue, the Juvenile Diabetes Research Foundation (JDRF) encouraged the FDA in August 2017 to consider an Open Protocols Initiative to allow plug and play AID components to be interchanged.
+This provides users more choices and better access.

 Interoperable and Interchangeable Devices

-Interoperability opportunities rose dramatically in 2010 when the 4th version of Bluetooth (named after King Harald “Bluetooth” Gormsson who unified warring factions in 10th century Denmark), called Low Energy, or BLE, was released.
+Interoperability really arrived in 2010 when the 4th version of Bluetooth (named after King Harald “Bluetooth” Gormsson, who unified warring factions in 10th century Denmark), called Low Energy, or BLE, was released.
 BLE enables secure and reliable communication between nearby devices over greater distances than the older versions with less demand on the battery.

 In October 2018, the FDA next introduced an alternate controller enabled (ACE) infusion designation for insulin pumps, sometimes referred to as an iPump.
-The ACE iPump designation assures delivery accuracy, reliability, cyber security, and secure communication with compatible external devices and with insulin dosing software.
+The ACE iPump designation assures delivery accuracy, reliability, cybersecurity, and secure communication with compatible external devices and insulin dosing software.

-Today’s manufacturers can now integrate their technology or software with other companies who have an interoperable designation without having to resubmit clinical research data involving the already-proven devices.
+Manufacturers can now integrate their technology or software with other companies that have an interoperable designation without resubmitting clinical research data involving the already-proven devices.
 Any new iCGM can work with any iPump or iAlgorithm.
 For example, an older iPump can download software that displays glucose readings from a newly released iCGM or provides better glucose outcomes from an improved iAlgorithm.

 Do NOT Take an SGLT-2 While Wearing an AID!

-Most diabetes medications can be used with an AID.
+Most diabetes medications can be used with AIDs.
 However, SGLT-2s like Jardience and Farxiga are simply too dangerous.
 SGLT-2 medications pass excess glucose into the urine.
-In this situation, an AID would normally increase insulin delivery to lower the elevated glucose, but the SGLT-2 fools the AID because the glucose stays relatively low even as the body’s deficit of insulin worsens.
+In this situation, an AID would normally increase insulin delivery to lower the elevated glucose.
+Still, the SGLT-2 fools the AID because the glucose stays relatively low even as the body’s deficit of insulin worsens.

 Ketoacidosis occurs too frequently in Type 1 diabetes.
 This is why the FDA has not approved these meds for those with Type 1.
-Taking an SGLT-2 while wearing an AID greatly magnifies this serious risk, especially when an infusion set starts to leak insulin.
+Taking an SGLT-2 while wearing an AID significantly increases this risk, especially when an infusion set starts to leak insulin.
 Choose either AID or SGLT-2, never both.

 The FDA has detailed the type of studies and data required to demonstrate the performance a CGM or algorithm requires for each designation to reduce regulatory requirements and costs.
-This regulatory move has been widely welcomed by companies with leading-edge technologies who can now more rapidly develop and deliver innovations to the diabetes community.
+This regulatory move has been widely welcomed by companies with leading-edge technologies.
+They can now more rapidly develop and deliver innovations to the diabetes community.

-More importantly, as this integration develops, it will allow users yearning for the latest conveniences to select the devices they want to use and more rapidly integrate new technologies.
-These plug and play upgrades to new CGMs or control algorithms will lower costs and enable faster insurance coverage, compared to being restricted to old components for years.
+More importantly, this allows users yearning for the latest conveniences to select and rapidly integrate new technologies into the devices they want to use.
+These plug and play upgrades to new CGMs or control algorithms will lower costs and enable faster insurance coverage than being restricted to old components for years.

 The devices below have been at the forefront of interoperable plug and play devices for diabetes:

 In March 2018, Dexcom quickly received the FDA’s first designation for an interoperable device with its G6 CGM or iCGM after passing strict accuracy requirements.
-The G6 sensor comes factory calibrated so fingersticks are not required.
-The G6 can also be calibrated as needed if a meter reading or two disagrees with the CGM’s reading.
-Readings can be shared with up to 10 people and users can also request a vocal report of their current glucose from Siri.
+The G6 sensor comes factory calibrated, so fingersticks are not required.
+The G6 can also be calibrated if a meter reading or two disagrees with the CGM’s reading.
+Readings can be shared with up to 10 people, and users can also request a vocal report of their current glucose from Siri.
 Dexcom’s next-generation 14-day G7 sensor will be disposable, smaller, and be available at a reduced cost.

 Tandem Diabetes—ACE iPump